 We are looking for an advanced practice Nurse Practitioner with experience working in gynecology and and interest in specializing in management of urogynecological problems.
 Experience in gynecology or urogynecology is preferred but not required.
 The Nurse Practitioner will independently see routine patient care visits and problem based visits for urogynecology issues requiring medical management and surgical consultation as well as perform in office procedures.
 The nurse practitioner will serve as a resource for consultation for our nursing team and work collaboratively in a busy academic medical setting supporting nursing triage as part of their practice.

 Job Location: Boston, MA

 Job Summary: The BIDMC Nursing Mission is to build on a legacy of nursing excellence by caring with compassion, advancing the art & science of nursing, and advocating for the health of patients, families, and communities.
-This position provides direct patient care relative to physical diagnosis and therapeutic management in an ambulatory and/or inpatient setting to patients with complex medical conditions or surgical patients.
+This position provides direct patient care in an ambulatory care setting relative to physical diagnosis and therapeutic management.
 Works closely with faculty, fellows, residents and nursing staff to develop and coordinate a plan of care to meet the needs of the patient and their families.
-Some off-hour, weekend and on-call maybe required of this position.
 Training, evaluation and competencies for this role are overseen by a Nurse Leader to the department.

 - Performs history and physical examinations, formulation of care plans, ordering and interpreting laboratory and diagnostic tests and provides education to patients and their families.